The Lancet July 06, 2002

 All-cause mortality

-Key result: Simvastatin treatment reduced total mortality by 30% and major coronary events by 34%.
+Key result: Simvastatin significantly reduced all-cause mortality, coronary death, and major coronary events.

 Tested